maurorappa/DoH_server/README.md

  - instead of DNS roundrobin I implemented a primitive algorithm to use the fastest DNS server out of the specified pool and continually monitor which server is the fastest

+# ToDo

+ - write all test cases

 # Last notes:

-- get your certificates using Let's Encrypt
+- get your certificates using Let's Encrypt!

 # References

 * https://blog.filippo.io/we-need-to-talk-about-session-tickets/ and https://blog.twitter.com/engineering/en_us/a/2013/forward-secrecy-at-twitter.html